Community activism in Eugene, Oregon

 Eugene has a long history of community activism, civil unrest, and protest activity.
 Eugene's cultural status as a place for alternative thought grew along with the University of Oregon in the turbulent 1960s, and its reputation as an outsider's locale grew with the numerous anarchist protests in the late 1990s.
 According to the Chicago Tribune, the city was called a "cradle to [the] latest generation of anarchist protesters."
-Occupy Eugene was home to one of the nation's longest-lasting Occupy protests in 2011, with the last protestor leaving the initial Occupy camp on December 27, 2011.
+Occupy Eugene was home to one of the nation's longest-lasting Occupy protests in 2011, with the last protester leaving the initial Occupy camp on December 27, 2011.
 The city received national attention during the summer of 2020, after Black Lives Matter protests in response to the murder of George Floyd grew violent.